davudsylva/FullStackSample/README.md

 To run,
 1. Start the API
+2. "nm install" the site
-2. "npm start" the site
+3. "npm start" the site

 If there are reference problems with the site, the following packages are required: npm install @chakra-ui/core @emotion/core @emotion/styled emotion-theming